 Purchase and instantly download the e-book in PDF format for only $3.99 by clicking on the button below.

-Dave Paradi has over twenty years of experience delivering customized training workshops to help business professionals improve their presentations.
-He has written nine books and over 100 articles on the topic of effective presentations and his ideas have appeared in publications around the world.
+[add_to_cart id=”6125″ ]Dave Paradi has over twenty-two years of experience delivering customized training workshops to help business professionals improve their presentations.
+He has written ten books and over 600 articles on the topic of effective presentations and his ideas have appeared in publications around the world.
 His focus is on helping corporate professionals visually communicate the messages in their data so they don’t overwhelm and confuse executives.
-Dave is one of less than ten people in North America recognized by Microsoft with the Most Valuable Professional Award for his contributions to the Excel and PowerPoint communities.
-He regularly presents highly rated sessions at national and regional conferences of financial professionals.
+Dave is one of fewer than ten people in North America recognized by Microsoft with the Most Valuable Professional Award for his contributions to the Excel, PowerPoint, and Teams communities.
+His articles and videos on virtual presenting have been viewed over 4.8 million times and liked over 17,000 times on YouTube.